ciren/cilib/docs/basics/metric-space.md

 So the code, `F[_]:Foldable`, simply means we require some sort of functor that is an extension of `Foldable`.
 If you are still a bit unsure, I recommend looking at the "Scala With Cats" book by the team over at [Underscore][link-underscore].

-Currently `MetricSpaces` are only used with regards to selection methods in CILib.
+Currently `MetricSpaces` are only used within the selection methods in CILib.
 However, how you choose to use them is entirely up to you.

 ### Implicits